-In this selection are highlighted the 10 largest agricultural producing countries in the world, according to data usage from Statistic Division of Food and Agriculture Organization of United National, FAOSTAT, for 2012.
-Initially were observed the commodities that had higher production in 2012, milk , rice, beef, pork, chicken.
-For each of these 5 commodities was created the list of countries with the highest production.
-Then the lists were compared to create this selection.
+In this article, we are highlighting the 10 largest agricultural producing countries in the world, according to the data from FAOSTAT – Statistic Division of Food and Agriculture Organization of United Nations.
+Initially observed were the commodities that had higher production in 2019, including milk , rice, beef, pork, and chicken.
+For each of these 5 commodities, we have created the list of countries with the highest production.
+Then the lists were combined to create this overall ranking.

-Turkey ranks ninth because of milk production, but also because of the production of chicken meat.
-And it is also among the 20 countries in beef production.
+Turkey ranks ninth because of huge milk production, but also because of the high production of chicken meat.
+Also, it is among the top 20 countries in beef production.
 The country also has one of the highest export growth rates in the world as its agricultural exports have tripled over the last decade.

 Germany is the third largest producer of pork and also has a high milk and beef production.
-It is also the third largest agricultural exporter in the world, with a total export value of US $ 70.6 billion in 2014, which is an increase of 44.8% in 2009.
+It is also the third largest agricultural exporter in the world, with a total export value of US $ 70.6 billion in 2014, an increase of 44.8% since 2009.

 In 2012, Japan produced 10,654,000 tonnes of rice and ranked 10th in the world for rice production.
-And it is also among the 20 countries in milk production, pork and chicken.
+And it is also among the top 20 countries in production of milk , pork and chicken.
 Expectedly, the Japanese consume mainly rice and fish, and eat less meat compared to citizens of the United States and the European Union.
-Japanese agriculture, fisheries and food exports reached a record in the last year by an increase of 11.1% and was valued at 611.7 billion yen.
+Japanese agriculture, fisheries and food exports reached a record in the last year by an increase of 11.1% and was valued at 611.7 billion Japanese Yen.

 Mexico ranks high in the production of beef and chicken.
 It is also among the top 20 countries for the production of milk and pork.
 Despite these numbers, only a small portion of agricultural production represents the country’s GDP.
 The country’s agricultural exports in 2012 were estimated at more than 10 billion dollars, with annual crop output growth of 1.67%.

-France ranks among the 10 countries producing milk and beef, and among the 20 countries for chicken and pork production.
-And it has the largest agricultural production in the European Union, 18.1% of the total European Union production comes from France and is the fifth largest agricultural exporter in the world with an estimated export of 53.4 billion euros in 2014.
+France ranks among the top 10 countries producing milk and beef, and among the top 20 countries for chicken and pork production.
+Also, it has the largest agricultural production in the European Union – 18.1% of the total European Union production comes from France, which became the fifth largest agricultural exporter in the world with an estimated export of 53.4 billion euros in 2014.

-India is ranked second in the world for milk and rice production.
-And it also has high classification as producer of chicken and beef.
-With the export growth rate of 21.3, India leads the list of countries with the highest export growth over the last decade.
-Despite the fact that India can boast about its agricultural development, also about its GDP growth of 6.9% in 2013-2014, 30% of children in India are underweight.
+India is ranked the second in the world for milk and rice production.
+It also has high classification as producer of chicken and beef.
+With the export growth rate of 21.3%, India leads the list of countries with the highest export growth over the last decade.
+However, 30% of children in India are underweight.

-Brazil ranks among the top 5 countries for milk production, pork, chicken and beef and ranks ninth in rice production.
-The country has the ninth largest economy in the world, mainly for its agricultural production that is responsible for much of the country’s GDP.
+Brazil ranks among the top 5 countries for production of milk , pork, chicken and beef, and ranks ninth in rice production.
+The country has the ninth largest economy in the world, mainly for its agricultural production which contributes to much of the country’s GDP.
 Brazil is also among the largest agricultural exporters.

-The United States ranks as the largest producer of milk, chicken and beef and as the second producer of pork.
-However, the country ranks 12th as a rice producer, which is the reason for not having achieved the leading position in this selection.
-Expectedly, this country is the largest agricultural exporter, estimated at 110 billion dollars in 2014, reaching the second position in this selection.
+The United States is the second largest producer of pork and the largest producer of milk, chicken and beef.
+However, the country ranks 12th as a rice producer, that is why it didn’t get the first position in the overall rankings.
+Expectedly, this country is the largest agricultural exporter, estimated at 110 billion dollars in 2014, making it ranked No.2 here.

-The country ranks as the leading producer of rice and pork, and is among the top 3 producers of milk, chicken and beef.
-In addition, China is the fourth largest exporter with exports reaching 58.5 billion dollars in 2014.
+The country is the largest producer of rice and pork, and is among the top 3 producers of milk, chicken and beef.
+In addition, China is the fourth largest exporter with 58.5 billion dollars in 2014.
 Compared to 2009, exports in 2014 represent a significant growth of 79.4%.
 Thanks to its economic growth, China has halved the number of undernourished people since the 1980s.
 However, 150 million Chinese are still suffering from hunger, especially in rural areas.
 In addition, $ 32 billion of food is wasted annually, which is why China has developed programs for recycling leftover food.